Coshea46/Coshea46/README.md

 ## Hi there, I'm Conor👋

-I'm a 2nd year undergraduate AI and Computer Science Student at the University of Edinburgh, mainly interested in computer visision but very open to exploring any areas of AI/Deep Learning.
+I'm a 2nd year undergraduate AI and Computer Science Student at the University of Edinburgh, mainly interested in computer vision but very open to exploring any areas of AI/Deep Learning.

 ### About Me